Belonging at St. John’s

 - Government & Politics: In addition to joining governing student bodies like the Student Polity Council and the Student Committee on Instruction, there are also organizations like Amnesty International, the Sustainability Club, Habitat for Humanity, and the Voter Registration Club which reflect a wide range of causes and positions.

-- Culture & Affinity: The St. John’s College community is bound together by our shared humanity and commitment to learning and inquiry.
+- Culture: The St. John’s College community is bound together by our shared humanity and commitment to learning and inquiry.
 This includes a community which celebrates and learns from our differences, as well.
-Some of the student-led organizations which focus on culture and belonging include the Black Student Union, Pink Triangle, Johnnie Community Board, and the International Student Association.
+Some cultural organizations include the Black Student Union, Pink Triangle, Johnnie Community Board, and the International Student Association.

 - Religions & Spirituality: Although St. John’s College has no religious affiliation, we have many students, staff, and faculty from multiple faith traditions who form religious and spiritual clubs and fellowships.
 Some example clubs and fellowships include the Orthodox Christian Fellowship, Shammai, and Men’s and Women’s Christian Fellowships.
 Recent study groups include the C. S. Lewis Study Group, the Eastern Classics Study Group, and the Quran Discussion Group.